BioBoost/object-oriented-programming-using-java/creating_own_classes/uml_class_diagrams.md

 When creating an application it can often be useful to put some diagrams on paper on how you are going to take on the problem.
 One of the most used diagrams in the world of object oriented programming is the UML (Unified Modeling Language) class diagram.

+UML is a general-purpose, modeling language in the field of software engineering, that is intended to provide a standard way to visualize the design of a system.

 A class diagram is a static diagram that describes the attributes and methods of a class and the also the relationships between the different classes in an application.
 Class diagrams are widely used in the modeling of object oriented systems because they are the only UML diagrams, which can be mapped directly with object-oriented languages.

 While methods can be made private, often these are omitted from the UML diagram.
 This is often the case because most programmers find them cluttering the class diagram and they are often created as needed and not important for the outside user.